vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 SVG, or Scalable Vector Graphics, an XML-based vector graphics system for the web allows for a number of benefits: SVG images can scale and zoom without degradation, they can be written with anything that supports HTML (though they are often drawn with an imaging program) and they can even be searched and indexed!

 For purposes of our discussion here, we are going to stick to a discussion of basic shapes like circles and rectangles, even though SVG can be used for much more.
+You can read more about SVG [here](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

 So how do we make images appear on an `html` page?

 Let's make a basic html index page called `index.html`, which we will be updating: